 Choices: Ⓐ 140 Ⓑ 130 ⬤ 120 Ⓓ 170 Ⓔ 160

-Self-correction leverages the iterative nature of large language models (LLMs) to refine outputs by learning from their own errors, particularly in tasks involving program synthesis or structured reasoning.
+Self-Correction: Self-correction leverages the iterative nature of large language models (LLMs) to refine outputs by learning from their own errors5, particularly in tasks involving program synthesis or structured reasoning.
 When a model generates code with errors—whether due to logical flaws or syntax issues—the stack traces or failure outputs are fed back into the model as part of the prompt.
 The model uses this feedback to regenerate corrected solutions, mimicking how a human programmer would iteratively debug code.

-Self-consistency sampling aggregates multiple reasoning paths instead of relying on a single prediction.
+Self-Consistency: Self-consistency sampling aggregates multiple reasoning paths instead of relying on a single prediction6.
 Traditional models generate a single answer, but self-consistency takes multiple attempts at a problem and then uses majority voting to select the most consistent answer.
 This approach significantly improves reliability, as incorrect reasoning paths are more likely to diverge from each other, while correct paths tend to converge on the same answer.

 Artificial Intelligence Mathematical Olympiad Prize

-The Kaggle environment enforces strict computational limits.
-Submissions must run within 9 hours on CPU or GPU, with internet access disabled during execution.
+The competition is hosted on Kaggle, a platform well-suited for large-scale AI competitions.
+Kaggle provides a neutral environment where participants worldwide can compete on equal footing.
+Public leaderboards and open notebooks allow for shared progress and collaboration, in keeping with the AIMO’s emphasis on transparency and reproducibility.
+The Kaggle environment also enforces strict computational limits.
+Submissions are evaluated on accuracy and must run within 9 hours on CPU or GPU, with internet access disabled during execution.
 Participants can use freely available external data and pre-trained models, but proprietary, undisclosed datasets are prohibited.

 Early Sharing Prize